Does Your Teen Need Support Navigating Their Emotional Expression And Development?

 - Eye Movement Desensitization and Reprocessing (EMDR) and The Flash Technique to gently reprocess core trauma

-- Emotionally Focused Individual Therapy (EFIT) to explore and repair attachment styles, injuries, and patterns
+- Emotionally Focused Individual Therapy (EFIT) to explore and repair attachment styles, injuries, and patterns in relationship

 - Journaling and creative expression through art, music, and movement to help clients access emotions safely